Oya-Learning-Notes/OOP-Learning-Note/class/class_constructor.md

 # Type of Class Constructor

-There are 4 general type of constructor.
+There are 5 general types of constructor.

 - Constructor
 - Default Constructor